zkburke/quanta/README.md

 # Quanta

-A data driven game engine/framework for desktop platforms written in and for zig
+A data oriented game engine/framework for desktop platforms written in and for zig

 ### Required Dependencies:
 - Git